Aidankeogh/SenatorGraph/README.md

 ## RUNNING:

 Clone this repository and run the entire 'build_graph.ipynb' file to build the entire Neo4j senate graph.
-Once the graph is created queries can be run against it directly in Neo4j or the 'query_graph.ipynb' file provides examples on querying the graph directly through python.
+Once the graph is created queries can be run against it directly in Neo4j or the 'query_graph_demo.ipynb' file provides examples on querying the graph directly through python.

-# Data Sources
+## Data Sources

 The raw data sources and notebooks for preparing the data to create nodes/edges in the graph are split into subfolders based on the source location.